-We provide a Meeting Place, Learning Place and Market Place to turn the digital divide into digital dividends with our support plans.
+A Meeting Place, Learning Place & Market Place: Turn the digital divide into digital dividends with AI & HUMAN support.

-We are a Platform Cooperative, Collaborative Community Commons, and the educational arm of the Broadband Institute Foundation (a Michigan educational nonprofit, IRS: PUBLIC CHARITY).
-We are qualified to receive tax deductible bequests, devises, transfers or gifts under section 2055, 2106, or 2522.
+We are a Platform Cooperative, Collaborative Community Commons, and the educational arm of the Broadband Institute Foundation (a Michigan educational nonprofit, IRS: PUBLIC CHARITY) – articles of incorporation.
+We are qualified by the IRS as a nonprofit to receive tax deductible bequests, devises, transfers or gifts under section 2055, 2106, or 2522.
+EIN: 87-4724219

 Mission

-Organized for charitable purposes, we create educational resources that help to improve Internet access for underserved populations.
-Our online training materials are freely available using a Creative Commons license, rather than copyright.
+Our charitable organization creates educational resources to improve Internet access for underserved populations.
+Free online training materials use Creative Commons licensing, rather than copyright.
 We train people to create Community Owned Infrastructure Networks, COIN, that promote local, regenerative economies, and leverage AI that works for us, rather than over us.

 Marketplace 20 sec video